Using the Query Acceleration Service

 Copy

-Identify the distribution of scale factors for the query acceleration service for a given warehouse:
+Identify the distribution of scale factors in the past week for the query acceleration service for warehouse mywh:

 SELECT upper_limit_scale_factor, COUNT(upper_limit_scale_factor)